EwenDC/root-automated-setup/README.md

 ### `yarn deploy`

 Builds the app for production to the `build` folder, then deploys it to GitHub pages.
-It is unlikely that you will execute this command yourself, unless you host your own version of the app.
+Unless you host your own version of the app, you should never run this command.
+The deployment of new versions to [https://ewendc.github.io/root-automated-setup/](https://ewendc.github.io/root-automated-setup/) is handled automatically by GitHub Actions on commit to the main branch.

 ## License